rowan/dotfiles/macOS.md

 1. Update the location of the home directory created during install

-- System Preferences > Users & Groups
+- System Settings > Users & Groups
 - Right click on default user account (this should be named to match the machine - e.g. "Mini"), and select `Advanced Options...`
 - Enter password to allow changes
 - Update the home directory to be `Temp`